Quick Summary

 - What are the Sources of Folic Acid?
 Folic acid is found in leafy greens, citrus fruits, legumes, fortified cereals, and supplements.
 A balanced diet or supplementation can help maintain adequate levels.

 Hair loss is a widespread concern that affects millions of people globally.
 While genetics, hormonal changes, and lifestyle factors play significant roles in hair health, nutrition is also a critical component.
 One nutrient that has gained attention for its potential role in combating hair loss is folic acid.
-In this blog, we’ll explore what folic acid is, how it impacts hair health, and whether it can truly help with hair loss.
+In this blog, we’ll explore what folic acid is, how it impacts hair health, and whether it can genuinely help with hair loss.

 What is Folic Acid?